-As military personnel retire, whether they faced active combat or not, they may find it difficult to readjust to civilian life.
-Many retirees face major struggles including Posttraumatic Stress Disorder, disability and homelessness, which are especially difficult to deal with during this period of economic difficulty.
+As military personnel retire, whether they've faced active combat or not, they may find it difficult to readjust to civilian life.
+Many retirees also face major struggles including Posttraumatic Stress Disorder, disability and homelessness, which are especially difficult to deal with during this period of economic difficulty.
 These veterans must also consider how state tax policies on military benefits vary, along with the relative friendliness of different job markets and other socioeconomic factors, when choosing a state in which to settle down.

 In order to help ease the burden on our nation’s military community, WalletHub compared the 50 states and the District of Columbia based on their ability to provide a comfortable military retirement.
-Our analysis uses a data set of 28 key metrics, ranging from veterans per capita to number of VA health facilities to job opportunities for veterans.
+Our analysis uses a data set of 28 key metrics, ranging from veterans per capita to the number of VA health facilities to job opportunities for veterans.

 Main Findings